Pilot chemical rating licence

 To apply once you are qualified, complete the online application for a licence and pay the prescribed fee.

 This licence is issued for either a 1 or 3 year period, which you nominate when you apply.

 Note: You cannot carry out aerial distribution unless you do so under the direction or authority of a licensed aerial distribution contractor.
 Any aerial distribution contractor must hold an aerial distribution contractor licence.
 Learn more about applying for an aerial distribution contractor licence.

 Renewal of existing licences

-If you have an email address recorded against your licence, an online renewal link will automatically be sent 60 days prior to expiry date.
+If you have an email address recorded against your licence you will receive an automated notification 60 days prior to expiry date.
 However, you can also renew within the 60 day period using the online renewal form.

 You will need your licence number to use the online renewal link.
 If you don’t know your number you can find this by using the chemical application licence register.

 If your licence has expired, you cannot renew your licence and must apply for a new one.